captn3m0/ideas/README.md

 _Update_: GitHub now supports [watching releases](https://github.blog/changelog/2018-11-27-watch-releases/).

-There are lots of related projects in this thread: https://github.com/isaacs/github/issues/410
+There are **lots** of related projects in this thread: https://github.com/isaacs/github/issues/410

-## Hacking via OAauth tokens :rocket:
+## 🚀Hacking via OAauth tokens

 While pen-testing, once you've gained access to the target, it is often necessary to install a backdoor to mantain the access.
 While this is easily done in case of root access to the machine, this is not that easy if the target is an email account, lets say.